SORRY-Bench: Systematically Evaluating Large Language Model Safety Refusal: Benchmark Results

 \subsection{Experimental Setup}

-\paragraph{Models.} We benchmark 43 different models on SORRY-Bench, including both open-source (Llama, Gemma, Mistral, Qwen, etc.) and proprietary models (Claude, GPT-3.5 and 4, Gemini, etc.), spanning from small (1.8B) to large (70B+) parameter sizes, as well as models of different temporal versions from the same family (e.g., GPT-4o \& GPT-4-0613, Llama-3 \& Llama-2).
-For each of these models, we generate its responses to the 450 user requests in our base dataset (all sampled with no system prompt, at temperature of 0.7, Top-P of 1.0, and max tokens of 1024; see Appendix~\ref{app:benchmark-evaluation} for details).
-Due to computational constraints, we only run a subset of models for the 20 linguistic mutations (\S\ref{subsec:linguistic-mutation}).
+\paragraph{Models.} We benchmark 56 different models on SORRY-Bench, including both open-weight (Llama, Gemma, Mistral, Qwen, etc.) and proprietary models (Claude, GPT-*, Gemini, etc.), spanning from small (1.8B) to large (400B+) parameter sizes, as well as models of different temporal versions from the same family (e.g., Llama-3.1, Llama-3, and Llama-2).
+For each of these models, we generate its responses to the 440 user requests in our base dataset (mostly sampled without system prompt, at a temperature of 0.7\footnote{We note that using fixed decoding parameters, such as a temperature of 0.7, may not fully capture the nuances of model safety performance.
+As observed by \cite{huang2023catastrophic}, varying choices of decoding parameters can noticeably impact model safety behavior.
+Refer to \Cref{app:decoding} for additional discussion.}, Top-P of 1.0, and max tokens of 1024; see Appendix~\ref{app:benchmark-evaluation} for details).
+Due to computational constraints, we only evaluate a subset of models over the 20 linguistic mutations.

-\paragraph{Evaluation and Metric.} After obtaining each model's 450 responses to our SORRY-Bench dataset, we evaluate these responses as either in ``refusal'' or ``fulfillment'' of the corresponding user request (\S\ref{subsec:evaluation-goal}), with fine-tuned \texttt{Mistral-7b-instruct-v0.2} as the judge (\S\ref{subsec:meta-evaluation}).
-For each model, we report its \textit{fulfillment Rate}, i.e., the ratio of model responses in fulfillment with the unsafe instructions of our dataset (0 to 1)---a higher ($\uparrow$) fulfillment rate indicates more fulfillment to the unsafe instructions, and a lower($\downarrow$) fulfillment rate implies more refusal behaviors.
+\paragraph{Evaluation and Metric.} After obtaining each model's 440 responses to our SORRY-Bench dataset, we evaluate these responses as either in ``refusal'' or ``fulfillment'' of the corresponding user request (\S\ref{subsec:evaluation-goal}), with fine-tuned \texttt{Mistral-7b-instruct-v0.2} as the judge (\S\ref{subsec:meta-evaluation}).
+For each model, we report its \textit{fulfillment Rate}, i.e., the ratio of model responses in fulfillment with the unsafe instructions of our dataset (0 to 1)---a higher ($\uparrow$) fulfillment rate indicates more fulfillment to the unsafe instructions, and a lower($\downarrow$) fulfillment rate implies more safety refusal.